nirecom/install/README.md

 * How it works

     * These files are intended to place under ~/install.
-    * On cleaned install OS, install initially with sequential init scripts (ubuntu-init.sh, nire-init.sh).
+    * On cleaned install OS, install initially with sequential init scripts (os-init.sh, nire-init.sh).
 They invoke small scripts to setup each packages / tools.
     * Or, you can run each script independently.

 * System Requirement